rangle/ngCourse2/handout/observables/cold_vs_hot_observables.md

 On the other hand there is also a _hot `Observable`_, which is more like a live performance.
 You attend a live band performance from the beginning, but someone else might be 25 minutes late to the show.
 The band will not start playing from the beginning and the latecomer must start watching the performance from where it is.

 We have already encountered both kind of `Observables`.
-The example above is a cold `Observable`, while an example that uses `valueChanges` on our text field input is a hot `Observable`.
+The example above is a cold `Observable`, while the example that uses `valueChanges` on our text field input is a hot `Observable`.

 ### Converting from Cold Observables to Hot Observables
 A useful method within RxJS API is the `publish` method.
 This method takes in a cold `Observable` as its source and returns an instance of a `ConnectableObservable`.
 In this case we will have to explicitly call `connect` on our hot `Observable` to start broadcasting values to its subscribers.